Hoyg/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

    * **Personal Access Token**: The Azure DevOps organizations Personal Access Token

-   > The configured endpoint will be used during the agent registration with deployment groups to provide the access to the Azure DevOps project.
+   > The configured endpoint will be used during the agent registration with the deployment groups to provide access to the Azure DevOps project.

    ![Endpoint](images/tokenbased.png)

 ## Exercise 2: Creating Deployment Groups and Configuring Release

 The Azure DevOps makes it easier to organize the servers for deploying the applications.
 A deployment group is a collection of machines with a deployment agent on each of them.
-Each machine interacts with the Azure DevOps to coordinate deployment of the app.
+Each of the  machine interacts with the Azure DevOps to coordinate deployment of the app.

 1. From the pipelines, select the [**Deployment Groups**](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/){:target="_blank"} option.
 Click on the **Add deployment group** button to configure.